 Taste of Marrakesh

 Wheels on the Bus Pediatric Therapy

 The fact that many of us have lived in the Sedona area for a decade or longer also means we are deeply connected in the business community.
 Sedona typically experiences a “labor shortage,” meaning the community has more available jobs than workers to fill them.
 This phenomenon, along with our expertise in job placement, makes Red Mountain an ideal place for young people to start experiencing real success at work.
 Knowing what it takes to succeed at work can only be fully appreciated by doing a real job.
 We are fortunate at RMS to have a network of local organizations that are ready and willing to assist our students in gaining this priceless experience.
 Along with our expert clinical team who can often nip potential work problems in the bud, this network makes for a potent recipe for work success.

 Frequently Asked Questions

 Red Mountain Sedona is a premier young adult transition program, built on the shoulders of some of the most experienced and well-respected individuals in the field of young adult treatment.
+We help build independent living skills in young adults.
 Most of our core staff has worked together for years, in some cases for decades, and collectively our team possesses over 150 years of professional clinical experience.